ptrofimov/beanstalk_console/README.md

     php composer.phar create-project ptrofimov/beanstalk_console -s dev path/to/install

-Composer will install the Beanstalk Cosnole and all its dependencies under the `path/to/install` directory.
+Composer will install the Beanstalk Console and all its dependencies under the `path/to/install` directory.

 ### Setup using vagrant